KS-Cypher/KS-Cypher/README.md

 - 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning NodesJs and Express
-- 💞️ I’m looking to collaborate on MEAN Stack Applications
+- 💞️ I’m looking to collaborate on MEAN Stack Applications Yall can find me on Social media platforms

 <!---
 KS-Cypher/KS-Cypher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.